looeee/THREE.App/README.md

 ### Per Object Per Frame Updates

-three-app puts each object in charge of updating itlse - just put an `onUpdate` function in the object's `userData`:
+three-app puts each object in charge of updating itself - just put an `onUpdate` function in the object's `userData`:

 ```js
 mesh.userData.onUpdate = ( delta ) => {